atsaloli/cicd/01_92-deploy-using-ssh.md

 Add gitlab-runner@runner_server's public key to root@stage's `authorized_keys` list.

-Since in our tutorial runner_server and stage one and the same, you can run:
+In this tutorial, Runner Server and Stage are the same server, so you can run:

 ```
 sudo cat ~gitlab-runner/.ssh/push_to_stg_docroot.pub | sudo tee -a ~root/.ssh/authorized_keys
 ```

+The basic idea is, add `gitlab-runner`'s public key to Stage's list of trusted keys.

 ---
 ## Setting up your CI/CD infrastructure